Instantly Generate Random Numbers or Data in Excel with RAND and RANDBETWEEN Functions

 =RAND()

-⚠️Note: RAND recalculates every time the worksheet updates.
-To store as fixed values, copy the cells with RAND and Paste Special → Values.
+Tip: RAND recalculates automatically.
+To lock your random values, copy the cells and use Paste Special → Values.

-🔢 What Does RANDBETWEEN Function Do in Excel?
+🔢 What Does the RANDBETWEEN Function Do in Excel?

 Syntax: